to Water to Soil Transplant

 Next, you need to prepare the soil for your plant.
 The soil should be well-draining and rich in nutrients.
 You can mix in some compost or potting soil to improve the drainage and nutrient content of your soil.

-Once you have prepared the soil, you can carefully remove the plant from its water container.
+ve prepared the soil, you can carefully remove the plant from its water container.
 Gently loosen the roots and tease them apart so that they are not tightly bound together.

 Place the plant in the hole you have prepared in the soil.
 Make sure that the plant is at the same depth it was in the water container.
 Backfill the hole with soil and gently tamp it down.